sdmydbr9/tripura-cuisines/README.md

 - Garlic
 - Mustard oil
 - Salt
+**Not Edited**
 ---

 ## 8. Muiya Awandru
 **Ingredients:**
-- Awan (rice flour; prepared by soaking rice in water, grinding it into a powder, and making it into a paste)
+- Awan (rice flour; prepared by soaking around one cup of rice in water, (depending on the amount of the whole dish), grinding it into a powder, and making it into a paste)
 - Bamboo shoots (main ingredient)
 - Ginger
 - Garlic